 “Engineering candidates are seeking jobs at a time when market conditions are in their favor,” says Jamie Seward, former director of recruiting at Adecco Engineering & Technology.
 “There’s an increasing need for these specialized skill sets, and the best candidates often have choices on competing opportunities.”

 “Demand for talent has increased consistently across all areas of engineering.
 As a result, we are seeing a lot of upward pressure on base salaries and in more specialized or experienced roles.
-It’s realistic that a company would offer higher compensation than in the past in order to win over a top candidate.”
+Realistically, a company would offer higher compensation than in the past to win over a top candidate.”

 “We recommend that clients are very open about total compensation from the very beginning.
-Talk about base pay, any bonus potential, paid time off, health and retirement benefits, any stocks and sign-on bonuses.
-You don’t want to interview a candidate on the phone and then bring them in for 2 or 3 or 4 interviews in person, make the job offer and then find out that you’re nowhere in the ballpark of what they were looking for.
+Talk about base pay, any bonus potential, paid time off, health and retirement benefits, and any stocks and sign-on bonuses.
+You don’t want to interview a candidate on the phone and then bring them in for two, three, or four interviews in person, make the job offer and then find out that you’re nowhere in the ballpark of what they were looking for.
 It wastes their time and your time.”

 “Most everybody isn’t allergic to a little higher pay.
 Whether you’re working with a recruiter or directly with the candidate, if the candidate says, ‘I’m currently making X, and I’m looking for X+1,’ your offer needs to be equal to or greater than X+1.
 If it’s less than that, the candidate will be a little upset.
 Have those upfront conversations and don’t waste everybody’s time.”